mbleichner/koti/README.md

   - Please note that some items have inherent dependencies, such as `File("...", owner = "example")` will by default have a dependency `after = User("example")`.

-It's possible to define dependencies that are impossible to satisfy (i.e. circular dependencies).
-In this case, koti will give you the minimal list of items that have unsatisfiable dependencies.
+Sometimes it may happen that you accidentally define dependencies that are impossible to satisfy (i.e. circular dependencies).
+In this case, koti will calculate and output the minimal set of inconsistent items.

 ### Recommendations